BrekiTomasson/docker-php-common/README.md

 # Customized PHP Docker Environment

 This is a PHP environment for development purposes, and contains most of the bells and whistles you're going to want to have when developing any of your PHP applications and frameworks.

 Note that this environment is probably not for everybody, as it contains **a bunch** of things that most people would consider to be extraneous, useless or otherwise completely pointless to include.
-In some future version of this package, there will be environment flags that you can set in order to turn on or off various things, but that's not where we are now.
+In some future version of this package, there will likely be environment flags that you can set in order to turn on or off various things, but that's not where we are now.

-# Current Versions and Settings

-- PHP Version: 8.1
-- PHP Extensions:
-  - `bcmath`
-  - `bz2`
-  - `dba`
-  - `exif`
-  - `gd`
-  - `gmp`
-  - `igbinary`
-  - `imagick`
-  - `intl`
-  - `ldap`
-  - `mysqli`
-  - `pcntl`
-  - `pdo_mysql`
-  - `pdo_pgsql`
-  - `pgsql`
-  - `redis`
-  - `soap`
-  - `sysvmsg`
-  - `xdebug`
-  - `xmlrpc`
-  - `zip`
-- Other things being installed:
-  - Node (v17)
-  - Composer (latest)
-- Composer packages:
-  - `friendsofphp/php-cs-fixer`
-  - `matt-allan/laravel-code-style`
-  - `phpunit/phpunit`
-  - `ergebnis/composer-normalize`

 # Copyright & License